Lyne Park Playground is now open for play

 • Pirate ship

-With Stage A of the upgrade project now complete, our team will now get started on Stage B which includes construction of an intergenerational activity trail, seating, indigenous elements and more.
-This final stage is due to be completed by late 2024, weather permitting.
+With Stage A of the upgrade project included the installation of the new playground equipment, while Stage B included construction of an intergenerational activity trail, seating, indigenous elements and more.
 More info about the upgrade project.

 This project is proudly funded by the Australian Government, NSW Government and Woollahra Council.